GalaxyGate/guides/docs/games/minecraft/bedrock/nukkit.md

-# Hosting a PocketMine-MP Server
+# Hosting a Nukkit Server

 ## Introduction
-In this guide, you will be able to host a PocketMine-MP Minecraft server as well as keeping it alive without having to be logged in all the time.
+In this guide, you will be able to host a Nukkit Minecraft server as well as keeping it alive without having to be logged in all the time.
 Before you start, make sure you meet the requirements and have a basic understanding of Linux, if you have issues or are stuck on a step you can ask for help in our [support server.](https://discord.gg/jcKEyxn)

 ## Requirements
 * You have a Linux VPS (Debian/Ubuntu).